KonnorRogers/vps_setup/README.md

 * Testing apt-get install / apt install etc is nearly impossible unless i were to go through and do a $(command -v) for everything which is not feasible
 * My original, non extensible, less easily tested version is available here:
   [Deprecated Bash Scripting Branch](https://github.com/ParamagicDev/vps_setup/tree/deprecated_bash_scripting)
+* NEVER USE A PASSWORD AS A COMMAND LINE ARGUMENT